 On the morning of January 19th, the loud whining sirens from an ambulance and police cars rudely summoned the neighbors to the streets.
 The sirens stopped at Sherry’s house where her closest friends,Donna, in tears,and Joe by her side, told the police that she found Sherry in her bed, lifeless.
 Sue and Luther, her good friends from across the street joined them and I came a little later.
 We all held each other and cried as we realized that Sherry was gone.
 We would not hear her voice again though she dearly loved talking with each of us when she visited or was visited.
 We all described the feeling of emptiness we had as we looked at the house she loved,and responded to Annie and Buddy bewildered and confused at the fence.
 (Tux was under the bed and would not emerge).
 Joe and Donna shared that at first Buddy would not let anyone get close to Sherry’s bed.
 He was standing next to her,and doing his job of guarding her with all he had to offer in his compact small mixed terrier body.
 Joe was able to call him outside with Annie.
 The police officer asked about her relatives and for any knowledge of her health.
 As far as anyone knew, Sherry had no life threatening illnesses.
 She did not expect death, although she had let some of us know who would take care of the pets in the event of her passing.
 She was proud that she had made plans for them.

 Her beloved Mother Eleanor Hornbrook, of Sanibel, Florida preceded her in going home to God by a little more than a year (in September of 2015).
 After working many years at a job she loved at Furniture World she retired and her recent life had been devoted to the care of her mother and her wonderful and vital pet family and with visiting her sister, Cynthia, who was in a rehab facility.
+She spoke frequently on the phone with her dear sister, Peggy Hornbrook Mulligan in Michigan and referred to her in conversation as if she lived here too.
 She also thoroughly enjoyed getting to know her grand-niece Sarah and Sarah’s wife, Rachel who now lived nearby and Sarah’s children.
 She had Thanksgiving with them and was thrilled by this.
 It was moving to see the love and respect Sarah and Rachel had for this newly found grand-Aunt as they assumed the care of her beloved pets.
 Her best friends were neighbors Joe and Donna Grohal.
 Joe, whom she knew for over twenty years, helped her with her grounds and did many tasks for her and she was so grateful to him.
 Joe and Donna shared holidays with her and the ups and downs of their lives.
 She had had a great Christmas with them.
 Joe shared that he and Sherry had coffee together the morning of the 18th and she was full of life and interest in all he was doing.
 We each regretted the times we could have visited her but got caught up with our own lives.
 And yet we recognized that we are all a part of each other’s lives.
 She was a gentle and caring woman who loved her home and her pets and her yard, especially the beautiful big trees in the yard.
 She built a wonderful large and safe enclosure so the dogs could run and play in the yard and so Tux could eat grass now that he became an indoor cat.
 Then, it seemed to us in the midst of life, she was suddenly gone.

 Neither….death, nor life nor…. present things,nor future things…nor any other creature will be able to separate us from the love of God in Christ Jesus our Lord” (Romans 8:37-39)